PayPal

 Adding a Single Button

-Your starting point is https://www.paypal.com/buttons/, where you can log in and choose the type of button you want to have on your site.
+Your starting point is https://www.paypal.com/buttons/ where you can choose the type of button you want to have on your site.
 After generating the button, the code can be added inside a Custom Code block in your Softr app.
-The gif below shows how to add Smart Buttons.

 Adding links in a data source

 Let's assume you've created your app based on our e-commerce template.
 Thus, you have your product listing, and each product has a View Details button, which should be linked to the item details page.
 On the details page, there's in turn a Buy Now button.
-So, let's customize the Buy Now to link it to item's PayPal Buy Now button, which we are going to create now.
+So, let's customize the Buy Now to link it to the item's PayPal Buy Now button.

-In the following page, scroll down, switch to the Email tab, and copy the code.
+This time, when you create a button, switch to the Email Link tab, and copy the code.

 Adding the Button Link to the Product